 Concert Band and and Intermediate Band – These courses are designed for 7th and 8th grade students who have one or more years of experience on a woodwind or brass instrument.

-Chamber Orchestra takes place fourth period in room IA-8 and is directed by Ms. Moore.
+Chamber Orchestra – Chamber Orchestra takes place in room IA-8 and is directed by Mrs. Harris.
 Students will participate in chamber playing and advanced concert string literature.
 This class consists of the most proficient string students.
 Audition is required of every musician for the entry of this ensemble.
 Students in this group are expected to audition for honor groups and to be on private lessons.

 Students wanting to be in Jazz band must also be in a regular concert band class.
 Students will learn to play their instruments in a regular band class and then learn to apply those skills to Jazz in this course.
 Therefore, all students who wish to be in the Jazz program will need to register for 0 period PE in order to free up a second elective.

 All courses are performance based and require mandatory participation at all performances.
 Curriculum focuses on the study of musical elements and concepts including rhythmic notation, pitch accuracy, tone production, technique, intonation, phrasing, articulations, dynamics, style, expression and interpretation.